Unknotting number 21 knots are slice in K3: Immersed surfaces and locally bipartitioned trees

 \subsection{Tubing self-intersections}

 A standard technique in 4-dimensional topology is to remove double points of normally immersed surfaces by tubing.
-Given two double points of an immersed surface, one can remove a small 4-ball centred at each of them: since the surface intersects the boundary 3-spheres in Hopf links, these can be tubed to create a new surface with two fewer double points.
+Given two immersed surfaces, and a double point of each of them, one can remove parts of the surfaces contained in small 4-balls centred at the two double points: since the surfaces intersect the boundary 3-spheres in Hopf links, these can be tubed (connected by cylinders) to create a new surface with two fewer double points.

-The main idea of this paper is to perform a tubing operation over more complex links.
+The main idea of this paper is to perform a tubing operation such as the one appearing in \cite{N:slice} over more complex links.